-e.
-Income from Non-Military Employment, continued The VOE must be an original document or an electronic copy.
+The VOE must be an original document or an electronic copy.
 The paystub(s) may be an original, electronic, or a copy certified by the lender to be a true copy of the original document.

-- 6. Additional documentation for a borrower(s) employed in building trades or other seasonal or climate-dependent work must provide, in addition to the standard documentation (VOE and pay stub(s)), the following: - (a) Documentation of the borrower's total earnings year-to-date, - (b) Signed and dated individual income tax returns for the previous 2 years, and - (c) If borrower works out of a union, evidence of the union's history with the borrower.
+Additional documentation for a borrower(s) employed in building trades or other seasonal or climate-dependent work must provide, in addition to the standard documentation (VOE and pay stub(s)), the following:

+- Documentation of the borrower's total earnings year-to-date, - Signed and dated individual income tax returns for the previous 2 years, and - If the borrower works out of a union, evidence of the union's history with the borrower.